CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 ## ?

-what is a fabric installer json?
+what is a "fabric installer json?"
 (LoomDependencyManager) probably something to do with run configs

 `ModCompileRemapper` specifically looks for fabric mods, i think this has to do with mod dependencies

-It's probably safe to delete instances of jij stuff because Forge does not natively support nested jars
+It's probably safe to delete instances of jij stuff because Forge does not natively support nested jars and it's really not necessary to hack that on with a mod

 abstractdecompiletask uses a "line map file"

-Forge seems to depend on ASM but that dependency is being lost along the way, possibly (at least, i see red errors in the genSources jar)
+~~Forge seems to depend on ASM but that dependency is being lost along the way, possibly (at least, i see red errors in the genSources jar)~~ goddamn autodownloaded dependencies lol